Kidney Cancer Lawsuits

-May the signs and symptoms of cancer of the kidney also occur in other diseases.
+Many kidney cancer symptoms and signs also occur in other diseases.
 Because of that, the doctor must perform numerous tests to rule out kidney stones, urinary tract infections, bladder infections and other conditions that mimic the early stages of kidney disease.

-- A Complete Physical Examination – Through a physical exam, the doctor can be informed of health problems including developing kidney cancer.
-Typically, the doctor will examine the abdomen to look for an abnormal mass before ordering imaging and laboratory tests.
+- A Complete Physical Examination – Through a physical exam, the doctor can be informed of health problems, including developing kidney cancer.
+Typically, the doctor will examine the abdomen and abdominal organs to look for an abnormal mass before ordering imaging and laboratory tests.

 - A Complex Laboratory Test Panel – This test panel will include a urinalysis, complete blood count, and comprehensive blood chemistry test.

-- Imaging Tests – The patient can undergo imaging tests including x-rays, magnetic field resonance imaging, sound waves or the use of radioactive material to create a picture of the body’s internal organs.
-These tests can determine what is happening in the affected area, if cancer is present and has spread, or the treatment used by the patient has been effective.
+- Imaging Tests – The patient can undergo imaging tests, including x-rays, magnetic field resonance imaging, sound waves, or the use of radioactive material to create a picture of the body's internal abdominal organs.
+These tests can determine what is happening in the affected area if cancerous cells are present have spread, if the patient's treatment has been effective has spread, or if the patient's treatment has been effective.

 Treating Kidney Cancer

-The most successful approach to treating kidney cancer will often be based on a variety of factors including the patient’s overall health, the type, and severity of cancer, and if it has metastasized (spread) to other areas of the body.
+The most successful approach to treating kidney cancer will often be based on various factors, including the patient's overall health, the type, and severity of the disease, and if it has metastasized (spread) to other areas of the body.
 Usually, the doctor will recommend:

-- Nephron Sparing Procedure – During this procedure, the doctor will remove only the tumor and a small portion of how the surrounding tissue instead of removing the entire affected kidney.
-This can be a better option than a radical nephrectomy that removes the entire organ, which can diminish the need for dialysis and reduce the potential for future complications.
+- Nephron Sparing Procedure – The doctor will remove only the tumor and a small portion of the surrounding tissue during this procedure instead of removing the entire affected kidney.
+This procedure can be a better option than a radical nephrectomy that removes the entire organ, diminishing the need for dialysis and reducing the potential for future complications.

 - Cryoablation – In this procedure, the doctor freezes the cancerous cells using a special insert needle using x-ray guidance into the kidney tumor.

-- Radiofrequency Ablation – During the surgical procedure, the doctor inserts a special needle through the skin into the kidney tumor and use heat to destroy the cancer cells.
+- Radiofrequency Ablation – During the surgical procedure, the doctor inserts a special needle through the skin into the kidney tumor and uses heat to destroy the cancerous cells.

-- Radiation Therapy – Using high-powered energy beams generated by x-ray machines, the therapist can isolate and destroy cancer in the kidney or to other areas in the body.
+- Radiation Therapy – Using high-powered energy beams generated by x-ray machines, the therapist can isolate and destroy cancerous cells in the kidney or to other areas in the body.

-The type of treatment the patient will receive is highly dependent on the severity and type of cancer that have and whether it has spread to other areas of the body.
+The type of medical care and treatment the patient receives depends on the severity and cancer's severity and type and if it has spread to other body areas.